KaiAnalytics/qualtrics_mailer/README.md

 ## Running the tests

-To use the provided functional and unit tests, follow the instructions in [tests/example_test_config.py](tests/example_test_config.py), and then run the tests as follows:
+To run the provided functional and unit tests, follow the instructions in [tests/example_test_config.py](tests/example_test_config.py), and then run the tests from the root folder as follows:
 ```
 python -m unittest tests/functional_tests.py
 ```